vbontoux/demo-codewhisperer/Readme.md

 ## Examples

-- Code Whisperer reference log : type *#implement a function to create a simple dynomodb table* and enter + right arrow to get the MIT code sample
+- Code Whisperer reference log : type *#implement a function to create a simple dynomodb table* and enter + right arrow to get the MIT code sample.
+This will display a message in the *Codewhisperer reference log* console

 ```python
 #implement a function to create a simple dynomodb table